Research on Tintagel Castle

 - Explore some of the finds from Tintagel

 In summer 2016 English Heritage began a major five-year research project to find out more about how the people of Tintagel lived in the post-Roman period, between the 5th and 7th centuries AD.
 The initial phase of excavations, in collaboration with Cornwall Archaeological Unit, involved digging trenches in two previously unexcavated areas on Tintagel island where geophysical surveys have detected the walls of buried buildings.

 One of the trenches on the eastern side of the headland revealed a large wall about 1 metre thick, while the trenches on the southern side yielded a series of stone walls, some areas of paving and a series of steps.
 Hundreds of sherds of Mediterranean pottery were found, as well as several pieces of fine glass.
 Analysis of these finds should provide more information on the date of the buildings and the likely sequence of activity in both areas, which will help to determine the location for further excavations in summer 2017.

-Much is still not understood about Tintagel, particularly the precise nature and extent of the Dark Age occupation, and the reason why that phase ended.
+Much is still not understood about Tintagel, particularly the precise nature and extent of the occupation between the 5th and 7th centuries, and the reason why that phase ended.